RV Towing Tips: How To Pull A TOAD With Your Motorhome

 Here's an overview of towing laws by state.

 There are 3 common methods of towing vehicles behind an RV.
-The one is best suited for your situation will depend on many factors.
+The one that’s best suited for your situation will depend on many factors.

 One thing I like about tow bars is the fact that most of them fold up, making them small and compact for storage when not in use.